whbboyd/russet/README.md

 The default database file is `/tmp/russet-db.sqlite` and the default listen address is `127.0.0.1:9892`.

+Note that there's no DoS mitigation yet (and not much hardening in general), so be very cautious about exposing Russet to the Internet.

 ## Feature wishlist

 The following features are not yet supported, but will be soon.